Travel guide

 Coverage and operators in Germany

 Germany has three main operators: Deutsche Telekom (T-Mobile), Vodafone, and Telefónica O2.
-PuraSim's eSIMs automatically connect to these networks, prioritizing the one with the best signal at any given moment.
+PuraSim eSIMs automatically connect to these networks, prioritizing the one with the best signal at any given moment.
 This means that in Berlin you might be using Telekom, in Munich switch to Vodafone, and in Hamburg connect to O2, all without you having to do anything.

 In large cities, coverage is excellent.
 Berlin, Munich, Hamburg, Frankfurt, Cologne, Stuttgart, and Düsseldorf have 4G/LTE coverage practically throughout the urban area, including the subway (although in some underground sections the signal temporarily drops).
 The average speed is 20-50 Mbps download, more than enough for any normal use.
-The 5G network is expanding, but it's not necessary for most travelers.
+The 5G network is expanding, but it is not necessary for most travelers.

 In medium-sized cities and tourist towns like Rothenburg ob der Tauber, Heidelberg, Füssen (near Neuschwanstein Castle), or Bamberg, coverage is also good in the center, but it can weaken on the outskirts or in old buildings with thick walls.
-Historical castles often have weak or no signal inside due to their construction.
+Historic castles often have weak or no signal inside due to their construction.

 A practical tip for the Romantic Road: this tourist route from Würzburg to Füssen passes through small towns and secondary roads.
 Download offline Google Maps before you leave, save the addresses of your hotels and restaurants, and keep in mind that between towns you can spend 20-30 minutes without signal.
 It's not a problem if you're prepared, but it can be stressful if you rely 100% on real-time GPS.

 In summary: in cities and main tourist routes, coverage is excellent.
-In rural areas and secondary motorways, be prepared for stretches without signal.
+In rural areas and secondary highways, be prepared for stretches without signal.
 Download important content in advance and don't leave critical searches (like emergency directions or hotel reservations) for when you're on the move in remote areas.

-Step-by-step activation and configuration
+Step-by-step activation and setup

 When you land in Germany, activate the eSIM: turn on your phone, go to Settings > Cellular (or Connections), activate the eSIM and select it as the primary line for cellular data.
-In some cases, the phone asks if you want to activate data roaming; make sure it's activated for the eSIM.
+In some cases, the phone asks if you want to activate data roaming; make sure it is activated for the eSIM.
 Your phone will automatically search for available networks (Telekom, Vodafone, O2) and connect to the best one.

 An important detail about WhatsApp: your WhatsApp number remains linked to your original physical SIM.
-You can receive WhatsApp messages and calls using the eSIM's data without any problem.
-If someone needs to call your "real" number, those calls will come through your original SIM (possibly with roaming charges for receiving them, depending on your operator), but you can use WhatsApp, FaceTime, or Telegram with the eSIM at no extra cost.
+You can receive WhatsApp messages and calls using eSIM data without a problem.
+If someone needs to call your "real" number, those calls will come through your original SIM (possibly with roaming charges for receiving them, depending on your operator), but you can use WhatsApp, FaceTime or Telegram with the eSIM without extra cost.

 To check your data usage, most eSIMs have an app or web portal where you can see how many GB you have left.
 You can also check in your phone settings: Settings > Cellular > [eSIM] > Cellular Data Usage.
 I recommend checking this every two or three days to avoid surprises.